uniquestar/ROS-Dash/README.md

 - Polls MAC address tables per VLAN via VLAN-context SNMP (`community@vlan`)
 - VLANs discovered dynamically from Mikrotik VLAN interface config — no hardcoding required
-- Supports per-port access VLAN remap from the Switch Visualiser when `writeCommunity` is configured
+- Supports per-port access VLAN remap, shut/no-shut, and write-memory from the Switch Visualiser when `writeCommunity` is configured
+- Write actions are enforced per switch: a user must either have `switchadmin:write` or an explicit grant for that switch
-- Collects port status (up/down), PoE delivery status, and connected device descriptions
+- Collects port admin state, link state, PoE delivery status, live PoE power, and connected device descriptions
 - Supports single switches and multi-switch stacks — stack members displayed as separate switch panels
 - Uplink ports included in visualiser (shown in purple), excluded from MAC table reporting
 - Results surfaced on the Switches page and inline on the DHCP page (Switch + Port columns)